freeCodeCamp/chinese/chinese/articles/git-rebase-handbook.md

 Now, assume that I have already pushed this branch to the remote.
 And after I had pushed the branch, another developer pulled it and branched out from "Commit C".
 The other developer didn't know that meanwhile, I was locally rebasing my branch, and would later push it again.

-This results in an inconsistency: the other developer works from a commit that is no longer available on my copy of the repository.
+This results in an inconsistency: the other developer works from a Commit that is no longer available on my copy of the repository.

 I will not elaborate on what exactly this causes in this guide, as my main message is that you should definitely avoid such cases.
 If you're interested in what would actually happen, I'll leave a link to a useful resource below.
 For now, let's summarize what we have covered.